 Here's where many amateurs go wrong.
 They hear "hinge the wrists" and start consciously trying to lift or flick the club up with their hands at the start of the takeaway.
 This is one of the most common swing faults and it often does more harm than good, leading to a disconnected, arms-only swing.

 The best wrist hinge feels like a passive reaction, not a forced action.
 It's a natural result of your body turning properly.
 As your shoulders and torso begin to rotate away from the ball in the takeaway, the weight and momentum of the clubhead will naturally cause your wrists to hinge upwards.
-You aren’t thinking about hinging, you’re thinking about turning your body, and the hinge just happens a byproduct of that bigger motion.
+You aren’t thinking about hinging, you’re thinking about turning your body, and the hinge just happens as a byproduct of that bigger motion.

 The goal is to let it happen organically.
 If you focus on a smooth, one-piece takeaway where your arms, hands, and club move together with your chest, the wrists will eventually have to set to get the club to the top.
-This approach a much more powerful and repeatable motion than trying to manufacture it with your hands.
+This approach creates a much more powerful and repeatable motion than trying to manufacture it with your hands.

 A Step-by-Step Guide to the Right Wrist Hinge